Best Tips to Start Exports to Hong Kong from Australia

 According to the Department of Foreign Affairs and Trade, Hong Kong is the 6th largest market of Australian exports.
 Major exports to Hong Kong include gold, edible products, fruit and nuts and telecom equipment.

 As you start your research on exporting, it’s important to know if your business is ready for it.
-Our beginners’ guide to exporting from Australia will be a great starting point to understand taxes, tariffs and financial assistance.
+Our beginners’ guide to exporting from Australia is a great starting point to understand taxes, tariffs and financial assistance.

 There’s also lots of fantastic advice for exporting to Hong Kong here.